malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 Foucault, power.
 I'm inclined to believe them all, because they're all just about survival.
 With sex, you reproduce and survive.
 With money, you have power.
 And with power, you can ensure your survival.

-I started writing this essay today because of a conversation with my friend Alex, a frenchman involved in the wine trade and living in Chile.
-We were talking about China and how it's not likely to grow as fast in the future because it's an autocratic nation.

 It's become a bit of a refrain that the West used to believe that with economic freedom political freedom would follow and that the West was wrong, and China is